josmar-crwdstffng/angular/docs/BRANCHES.md

 ## Branch naming

-Angular's main branch is `main`.
+The primary branch in Angular is `main`.
 This branch always represents the absolute latest changes.
 The code on `main` always represents a pre-release version, often published with the `next` tag on npm.

 For each minor and major version increment, a new branch is created.
 These branches use a naming scheme matching `\d+\.\d+\.x` and receive subsequent patch changes for that version range.
 For